genesiscloud/genesis-cloud-inference-articles/art01.md

 * in Select Image: choose Ubuntu 20.04
 * Authentication: select method (SSH Key is recommended)

-Once ready, click the "Create Instance" button.
+Then click the "Create Instance" button.

 Once your instance is ready, login and proceed with the following steps.
+If you need any additional help on how to create and run an instance check the referred [knowledge base article](https://support.genesiscloud.com/a/solutions/articles/47001101437).

 ## Step 2.
 Install CUDA